✓ Medically reviewed by Dr. Anjmun Sharma, M.D., Updated May 2026

 New Hope Weight Loss | 1503 South Coast Drive, Suite 322, Costa Mesa, CA 92626 | (657) 837-3342

 Wegovy® and Ozempic® are registered trademarks of Novo Nordisk A/S. Mounjaro® and Zepbound® are registered trademarks of Eli Lilly and Company.
 New Hope Weight Loss is not affiliated with, endorsed by, or sponsored by Novo Nordisk or Eli Lilly.
-Compounded medications are not FDA-approved products.
+Compounded semaglutide and tirzepatide are not FDA-approved or brand-identical and have not undergone FDA premarket review for safety, effectiveness, or quality.
+Results vary.
+Any prescription depends on individualized medical review and lawful pharmacy fulfillment for the patient's location.